thma/LtuPatternFactory/README.md

 return :: (Monad m) => (a -> m a)
 ```

-here again `return` always produces a monadic structure.
+Here again `return` always produces a monadic structure.

-So the category for Monads can simply defined as:
+So the category for Monads can simply be defined as:

 ```haskell
 -- | Kleisli arrows of a monad.